nhsconnect/Digital-Child-Health/Generation/Profile.PhysicalExamination/CareConnect-DCH-Patient-1.md

-The Patient resource represents the patient involved in the provision of healthcare related services, with further constraints applied to represent a patient as the subject of a Child Health Event.
+The Patient resource represents the patient involved in the provision of healthcare related services, with further constraints applied to represent a patient as the subject of a Child Health event.